Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 No matter.
 He had his assistants to bring him up to speed as he stepped out of the stasis pod.

-“Patient?”
+"Patient?"

 His assistant transferred the files before even that one word had finished leaving Forln’s mouth.

-“Human male, twelve-year history of intensive Cruezzir Derivative therapy for bodily development reasons.
-Senior member of the Hazardous Environment Assault Team.”
+"Human male, twelve-year history of intensive Cruezzir Derivative therapy for bodily development reasons.
+Senior member of the Hazardous Environment Assault Team."

 Forln nodded as he stepped up onto the control podium and looked inward to the filthy, dirt-encrusted stasis bag lying in the middle of his otherwise pristine operating theatre, and called up the patient’s scan.